 Custom fields are deep.
 You can add formulas, relationships between tasks, rollup fields, and dependency tracking.
 For teams that live in spreadsheets, ClickUp's custom fields feel like a natural migration path.
 The formula fields support complex calculations, making ClickUp viable for budget tracking and resource planning beyond simple task management.

 Docs are surprisingly good.
 Not Notion-level, but good enough to stop paying for a separate wiki tool.
-You can embed tasks directly in docs, which is genuinely useful for project briefs and meeting notes.
+You can embed tasks directly in docs, which is actually useful for project briefs and meeting notes.

 What's Frustrating